devfestindia/devfest-india2020-android/README.md

 So if you know the basics of android development and join us directly on day 2 checkout the intermediate branch and follow along.
 Similarly, if you are joining us directly on the day 3 checkout expert branch and follow along.

+>Please note we are using [the movie DB API](https://developers.themoviedb.org/3) to get movies from the remote server.
+To get movies from API you would need an API key.
+We would recommend to generate your own API key and use it.
+Please follow the below steps to configure your own API key.
+>
+> 1. Register yourself on themoviedb.org https://www.themoviedb.org/signup
+> 2. Fill all the required details to signup.
+> 3. Open your Gmail and verify the email to get started.
+(Activate your account)
+> 4. Do login with the username and the password(you provided during signup)
+> 5. On Top right corner -> Click on your profile icon -> Settings -> API  -> Request an Api Key -> Choose developer option(for demo/sample project ) -> Accept the terms -> Fill all the required details (You can give dummy value for application url as you won’t be having that, give good summary for application summary) -> Submit -> Copy API key in [MainViewModel](app/src/main/java/com/devfest/india/bmsclone/ui/MainViewModel.kt).

 ## Screenshot

 ![Screenshot of app](assets/screenshot.png)